Skip to content

 On 8 June, production assistant Pjotr calls Emilia, just before the performance in North Holland, to say that her boyfriend is no longer welcome on the shop floor.
 He informs her that Richard feels threatened in the presence of her boyfriend.
 Emilia: "At that moment, something snaps in me, I was suddenly completely done with it.
 Now they have to hear my story.
 No matter how scary.
 I want a conversation".

 A few days later, she tells Pjotr, upset, her story.
 In the Whatsapp conversations between him and Emilia, it becomes clear that he is extremely shocked; he advises her to call the external confidential advisor.
-Pjotr - not even a graduate himself - promises to inform the head of engineering and he also promises to arrange a meeting with director Klamar together with the head of engineering via Whatsapp.
+Pjotr - himself not even graduated yet - promises to inform the head of engineering and he also promises via Whatsapp to arrange a meeting with director Klamar together with the head of engineering.

 There is never an answer from Klamar.
 Never a conversation.